Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 Can food make you happy?

-Opinions are divided on this question.
-Of course, everyone has their own personal snacks that they treat themselves to when they are a little too stressed.
-Nerve food - everyone knows it.
-But what is it all about?
-Can this nerve food really make us happy or is it just a placebo?
-We will now briefly explain to you what effects certain foods can have on your body.
-There are some foods that contain considerable amounts of serotonin - our happiness hormone.
-However, serotonin cannot pass through the blood-brain barrier .
-Put simply, this means that the serotonin that is ingested - no matter how much it is - cannot penetrate the brain.
-A serotonin building block, more precisely tryptophan, can very well pass through the mucous membranes in the mouth into the blood and from there into the brain.
-There is an interesting study on this from the 1970s: test subjects were put on a diet that was particularly low in tryptophan.
-As a result, it turned out that the people became more irritable, angrier and tended to be depressed over time.
-So that you can easily support your mood from within in everyday life, we have listed eight tips for healthy nerve food for your body.
-Because it is very important that you do not simply reach for a bag of gummy bears or a large piece of Chocolate - it is much healthier:
+Opinions differ on this question.
+Of course, everyone has their own personal snacks they treat themselves to when they're feeling a bit too stressed.
+Comfort food – everyone knows what that is.
+But what's the deal with it?
+Can this so-called comfort food really make us happy, or is it just a placebo effect?
+We'll briefly explain the effects certain foods can have on your body.
+There are some foods that contain significant amounts of serotonin – our happiness hormone.
+However, serotonin can...
+Blood-brain barrier This will not happen.
+Simply put, this means that the recorded Serotonin However much of it it may be, it cannot penetrate the brain.
+A serotonin building block, more precisely tryptophan, can, however, pass through the mucous membranes in the mouth into the bloodstream and from there into the brain. gelangen.Hierzu There's an interesting study from the 1970s: Participants were put on a diet extremely low in tryptophan.
+It turned out that over time, these individuals became more irritable, angry, and prone to depressive moods.
+To help you easily support your mood from within in everyday life, we've compiled eight tips for healthy brain food for your body.
+Because it's very important that you don't just reach for a bag of gummy bears or a large piece of...
+Chocolate grab it - there's a much healthier way:

 carbohydrates

-Everyone probably knows the feeling of happiness and inner satisfaction after a plate of pasta.
-Fortunately, this is not just imagination, because studies have shown that carbohydrates basically support tryptophan in the body on its journey to the brain.
-You can imagine it like this: When nutrients are absorbed into the body, they enter the blood and there is a real race to see which substance reaches the brain the fastest.
-The biggest competitor to tryptophan here are other amino acids from protein-rich foods.
-But this is where carbohydrates come into play - because they are supposed to ensure that these same other amino acids are transported from the bloodstream to our muscles on the way to the brain, thus giving tryptophan a clear path to the brain.
-In the process, it has been proven that eating just one carbohydrate-rich meal a day leads to an improvement in depression, tension, sadness and anger.
+Almost everyone is familiar with the feeling of happiness and inner satisfaction after a plate of pasta.
+Fortunately, this isn't just wishful thinking, as studies have shown that carbohydrates actually help tryptophan travel to the brain.
+Imagine it like this: When nutrients are absorbed into the body, they enter the bloodstream, where there's a real race to see which substance reaches the brain fastest.
+Tryptophan's biggest competitors are other amino acids from protein-rich foods.
+But this is where carbohydrates come into play – they ensure that these other amino acids are transported from the bloodstream into our muscles on their way to the brain, thus giving tryptophan a clear path to the brain.
+As a result, it has been shown that consuming just one carbohydrate-rich meal a day can lead to an improvement in depression, tension, sadness, and anger.

 Nuts, kernels and seeds

-Carbohydrates, however, need a little help to transport tryptophan.
-Nuts, kernels and seeds are best suited for this.
-This is because the ratio of tryptophan to protein is optimal.
-Sesame, sunflower and pumpkin seeds are particularly good for this.
-But nuts such as pistachios, walnuts, hazelnuts and almonds are also real stress killers and, in particular, bring your blood pressure back into balance.
-Many components of vitamin E and B contribute to this.
+Carbohydrates need a little help to transport tryptophan.
+Nuts, kernels, and seeds are best suited for this purpose, as they have an optimal tryptophan-to-protein ratio.
+Sesame seeds, sunflower seeds, and pumpkin seeds are particularly good choices.
+Nuts like pistachios, walnuts, hazelnuts, and almonds are also true stress relievers and, in particular, help to balance your blood pressure.
+Their high vitamin E and B content contributes to this effect.

 Saffron